+This year all lectures will be pre-recorded, and there will be additional seminars scheduled to complement the lectures.
+These additional seminars will be live streamed for students who are not able to attend (e.g. because they are in self isolation or quarantining).
 Lectures will provide you with core concepts and information about specific topics and will outline theoretical issues and debates.
 You should not count on lectures to be your sole source of information on any topic or issue as you are expected to read around the lecture content using the resources provided accompanying the lecture.
 A copy of any PowerPoint presentation used in the lecture does not provide sufficient information and is not a substitute for attendance at the lecture.
 PowerPoint slides are made available as a guide to focus your note taking and understanding during the lecture.
-Slides will be made available by 4pm on the day before a lecture and for Monday lectures, by 4pm on the Friday before.

-Audio recordings of lectures are permitted for personal use only as we believe they can provide a valuable study resource.
-However, for copyright reasons, any such recordings must not be shared with others, therefore any sharing of lecture recordings particularly on social media will be investigated as a potential disciplinary offence.
+For copyright reasons, any recordings of lectures must not be shared with others; therefore, any sharing of lecture recordings particularly on social media will be investigated as a disciplinary offence.